-If you need to improvise an aider then take a 120cm sling and first tie an overhand knot in the top which will be the aiders clip in loop.
-Half way down the sling tie enough loop in the sling, only this time make one side of the loop larger then the other, creating a loop that will stand out when the bottom is weighted.
+If you need to improvise an aider then take a 120cm sling and first tie an overhand knot in the top which will be the aiders clip-in loop.
+Halfway down the sling tie enough loop in the sling, only this time make one side of the loop larger than the other, creating a loop that will stand out when the bottom is weighted.
 This is your top step.
 Below this you will have a loop into the bottom of which you should tie another overhand knot, making it offset from the very bottom so that when it’s weighted the bottom loop will still stand out.
-This is your mid step.
-Next larks foot a 60cm sling into the bottom overhand knot, making sure that the sling’s bar tacked section is at the very bottom of the sling so that it keeps the step open.
+This is your mid-step.
+Next larks foot a 60cm sling into the bottom overhand knot, making sure that the sling’s bar-tacked section is at the very bottom of the sling so that it keeps the step open.
 This is your bottom step.
 The bottom step can be left out but to do so means that you’re going to have to be very gymnastic and probably only end up wasting energy and time.

 THE DAISY CHAIN